Priscilla Presley and Tinseltown: How Elvis’s Widow Built Her Own Hollywood Career

 She chose instead to audition for a broad slapstick comedy, which was a counter-intuitive move that turned out to be one of the smartest decisions of her career.

-Although they initially pursued Bo Derek for the role of Jane Spencer, Presley’s deadpan delivery in auditions won her the part opposite Leslie Nielsen’s bumbling detective Lt.
+Although they initially pursued Bo Derek for the role of Jane Spencer, Presley’s deadpan delivery in auditions won her the part opposite Nielsen’s bumbling detective Lt.
 Frank Drebin.

 The trilogy, comprising the 1988 original, The Naked Gun 2½: The Smell of Fear (1991), and Naked Gun 33⅓: The Final Insult (1994), were massive international box-office hits.

 Critics repeatedly praised Presley as an underrated comic actress whose deadpan delivery and chemistry with Nielsen provided the emotional grounding that made the chaos around her land.
+She was the straight woman in a world of lunatics, and she was excellent at it.

 In August 2025, Paramount released a legacy sequel reboot of The Naked Gun, directed by Akiva Schaffer and starring Liam Neeson as Frank Drebin Jr. and Pamela Anderson.